 Learn More about Local Development Corporations here: HDC is LDC Explanation

 Want to be a HDC Board Member?
 Please fill out this form with your resume/CV and interest letter and submit to Branda@hudsonfirst.com.

 (The document is a fillable form that you can download and send in electronically. )

 Your application will be reviewed by the nominating committee and we’ll be in touch.
 After a cursory interview, the board may submit questions for you to answer at a board meeting.
 Thanks for you interest in advance!

-The Hudson Development Corporation’s Board is currently comprised of eight Directors, though may have a maximum of fifteen Directors.
-Four Directors serve ex officio: the Mayor of the City of Hudson, the Majority Leader of the Common Council of the City of Hudson, the Minority Leader of the Common Council of the City of Hudson and the President of the Common Council of the City of Hudson.
+The Hudson Development Corporation’s Board is currently comprised of thirteen Directors, though may have a maximum of fifteen Directors.
+Two Directors serve ex officio: the Mayor of the City of Hudson and the President of the Common Council of the City of Hudson.
 The remaining eleven (11) Directors are elected to three-year terms, renewable for an additional three-year term.
 The Directors must be employed by an entity which does business in the greater Hudson Area or practice a trade or profession in the greater Hudson area.

 The Directors are responsible for setting policy, supporting the Director and staff, guiding long-range planning and development, monitoring finances and working cooperatively to fulfill the mission of the organization.